SUPPLEMENTAL SECURITY INCOME (SSI) AND ELIGIBILITY FOR OTHER GOVERNMENT AND STATE PROGRAMS

 Many people receive both SSI and Social Security benefits.

 Medicaid is linked to receipt of SSI benefits in most States.
 Medicare is linked to entitlement to Social Security benefits.
 It is possible to get both Medicare and Medicaid.

 States pay the Medicare premiums for people who receive SSI benefits if they are also eligible for Medicaid.

 If you get SSI and have Medicare, you will also be eligible for Extra Help with Medicare Prescription Drug Coverage without filing a separate application.
-See our web site, Help With Medicare Prescription Drug Plan Costs.
+See the web site at: www.socialsecuirty.gov/medicare/prescriptionhelp/.